 - Guidelines of professional and industry organizations

 Attendees will have the opportunity to consult with the instructor during breaks and after hours on specific issues.
-The Course Director has over twenty-five years experience as a food and drug attorney with extensive involvement in drug marketing and advertising issues both in private practice, in-house for a multi-national pharmaceutical company, with direct interaction with the FDA and FTC.
+The Course Director has over thirty years’ experience as a food and drug attorney with extensive involvement in drug marketing and advertising issues both in private practice representing pharma and device clients, as well as in-house for a multi-national pharmaceutical company, with direct interaction with the FDA and FTC.
+He conducts in-house training at companies and also serves on the advertising review boards of several pharmaceutical companies, thereby bringing a broad range of experience and practice to the course.

 Who Should Attend